Dog Parenting 101 - A Complete Guide For First-Time Dog Owners

 Bathing

 Dogs don’t need to bathe as often as you might think.
-In fact, the ASPCA recommends that you give your dog a bath at least once every three months.
+In fact, the ASPCA recommends that you wash your dog at least once every three months.

 If they suffer from skin conditions or spend a lot of time outdoors, you might need to bathe them more often.
 The schedule is something you can decide with your vet.

-No matter how often you decide to bathe your pet, make sure you use a shampoo that’s made specifically for them.
+No matter how often you choose to wash your pet, make sure you use a shampoo that’s made specifically for them.
 Human shampoo may have chemicals that could irritate your dog’s skin.

 After each bath, make sure to dry them as thoroughly as you can.
 Pay special attention to the ears and folds to avoid infections.